18 Jul The Benefits And Risks Of Exosome Therapy

 A weak immune system is like opening Pandora’s Box, as it significantly increases susceptibility to infection.
 Exosome therapy provides cells with the cellular resources needed to regenerate, repair, and stay healthy.
 Healthy cells, in turn, boost the body’s overall defense systems, making it harder for infection to set in.

 If the exosomes in use are not correctly extracted and sterilized, they can contain intracellular or extracellular genetic material from the origin MSCs.
 This genetic material can be potentially harmful.
 It can result in the wrong signals being sent to cells, potentially leading to growths or abnormal development of cells at the target site or other areas in the body.

 Exosomes should only be extracted from new and unused MSCs to ensure the purity and efficacy of the exosomes.
 If exosomes are extracted from recycled MSCs, they might not have the same amount or quality growth factors.
 Additionally, recycled MSCs pose a more significant threat of contamination compared to newly harvested MSCs.

 If the therapy preparation has significantly fewer exosomes, it might result in a poor outcome because not enough cells are targeted.
-Here at Concierge MD LA, each exosome therapy preparation contains at least 15 billion exosomes, which means we can target more cells per session.
+Here at Concierge MD, each exosome therapy preparation contains at least 15 billion exosomes, which means we can target more cells per session.

 Exosomes are tiny compared to bacteria.
 However, improper extraction methods or incomplete sterilization of the exosome extract can allow bacteria to escape into the final therapy preparation.
 Since some infection cases have been reported of acute bacterial infections from exosome therapy, it is necessary to work with a trusted exosome therapy clinic to ensure safe treatment.